ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 Now time for more cynicism and sadness.
 When you read the above, you probably thought “Hah, as if we could actually do that.”

 I feel the same.
 I don’t think this is going to happen (fast enough).
-We have too much of a [prisoner’s dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) between people and between countries.
+Personally, we are limited by the [The Dragons of Inaction](https://www.researchgate.net/publication/254734365_The_Dragons_of_Inaction_Psychological_Barriers_That_Limit_Climate_Change_Mitigation_and_Adaptation), a set of factors preventing us from making change, fast.
+The primary dragon, a lack of momentum, is best described as having too much of a a [prisoner’s dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) between people and between countries.
 One rich person isn’t going to _permanently_ redistribute their wealth to the poor unless all do.
 One country isn’t going to take a short term hit to their economies by making (very necessary) outrageous changes to their environmental impact, when they are locked in competition with other countries.
-For two reasons.

 1. It’s a massive undertaking to change the system **everything** runs on.